4vertak/petra_scandali/C8_3DViewer_v1.0/README.md

 - The program must allow saving the captured (rendered) images as bmp and jpeg files;
 - The program must allow recording small screencasts by a special button - the current custom affine transformation of the loaded object into gif-animation (640x480, 10fps, 5s).

-💡 [Tap here](https://forms.yandex.ru/cloud/641815b8e010db24ff2687a4/) **to leave your feedback on the project.** Product Team really tries to make your educational experience better.